Cyrken/html-css/animations-effects/README.md

 animation: animation-name length timing-function;
 ```

-- `animation-name` — the name of the animation that should be executed
+- `name` — the name of the animation that should be executed
 - `length` — how long the animation should take in `ms` (milliseconds; where 1000 is 1 second) or `s` (seconds)
 - `timing-function` — how the animation should function
 	- `linear` — all steps of the animation are equal